-A. Many of the buyers, especially new buyers make the mistake of buying a brand of trainers not because of its functionality but because of the brand name.
+Many of the buyers, especially new buyers make the mistake of buying a brand of trainers not because of its functionality but because of the brand name.
 Any running trainers you purchase ought to function effectively and not focus more on fashion.
 You should avoid the temptations of buying shoes because they are very trendy or they are the most popular brand during this season.

-Q. How often should I replace my running shoes?
+q: How often should I replace my running shoes?

-A. The general consensus is every three hundred to five hundred miles.
+The general consensus is every three hundred to five hundred miles.
 It’s important to remember not to go based on appearance.
-The running shoe may look like it still has life left in it, however, the inner support me already be worn out.
+The running shoe may look like it still has life left in it, however, the inner support may already be worn out.
 You can opt to replace the innersoles if the outer soles are still strong.

-A. The socks you ear during your running is crucial in making sure you get the right shoe size.
+The socks you wear during your running is crucial in making sure you get the right shoe size.
 Whenever you are shopping for a new pair of trainers, make sure that you try fitting the shoes during the late afternoon or evening.
 This is because, at this time of the day, the feet are at their largest size.
 Make sure you wear the socks that you will be using work well together with the shoes.

-- Memory Foam Sneakers For Running: Are They Good for You?, Health Website , ,
+- Memory Foam Sneakers For Running: Are They Good for You?, Health Website ,